Capturing Cambridge

 History of the Mills

-The mill was constructed in the 1840s for Charles Veasey.
+An earlier mill had been constructed in the 1840s for Charles Veasey.
 It was a linseed mill producing oil and cattle cake.
 In 1924 the mill was converted to make hosiery.
 In 1983 it was converted into residences.
-The flour mill in the distance was built in 1861 but later demolished.

 Contribute